siddharthshah87/grid-services/ecs-backend/README.md

 This directory contains a FastAPI application that powers the Grid-Event Gateway administration API.
 The backend persists VEN telemetry, exposes time-series statistics, and still serves a small set of in-memory fixtures used by the UI while device provisioning flows are finalized.
+Legacy fixture-backed VEN and event management endpoints remain available so the UI can continue to create, list, and delete records during the transition to a fully persisted workflow.

 ## Setup